Valliwa/SIVA/README.md

 ## Statement on Generative AI Usage

-Given the implementation heavy and ambitious nature of this project, I have made use of modern software tools for producing this implementation.
+Given the implementation heavy and ambitious nature of this project, I have made use of modern software tools in its production process.
 Namely, I have made extensive use of Claude-4 Sonnet [1] to aid me with the following:

 - **Debugging and error fixing**
 - **Method prototyping**